TritonDataCenter/manta-mdu/README.md

 # manta-mdu

+(This "sans-job" branch of mdu works without requiring Manta Jobs.
+This is important when using Mantav2 which no longer supports Manta Jobs.)

 This is a **prototype** implementation of an "mdu" tool for Manta.
 This reports physical disk utilization for Manta paths that you typically would enumerate with mfind(1).
 The output of this program is an ncdu-compatible file.
 Use